jdtoloza/jdtoloza/README.md

   <b>Location:</b> Daly City, CA
   <b>Department:</b> Physical Education
   <b>Duration:</b> 2019-2021
-  As a Teacher at Jefferson Union High School, I played a key role in adapting curriculum instructions and assessments for a virtual learning environment during a global crisis.
-Some key responsibilities and achievements include:]
+  As a Teacher at Jefferson Union High School, I played a key role in :
   <ul>
     <li>Adapting curriculum instructions and assessments for virtual learning environment during a global crisis, ensuring continued student engagement and learning.</li>
     <li>Monitoring, instructing, and evaluating Health and Physical Education classes of 300+ students in person and through virtual classrooms.</li>
-    <li>Designing and implementing flexible learning plans tailored to students' needs, resulting in [percentage] improvement in student performance.</li>
+    <li>Designing and implementing flexible learning plans tailored to students' needs, resulting in improvement in student performance.</li>
     <li>Spearheading the development and practice of diverse training methods to foster collaborative and safe learning environments.</li>
   </ul>
 </p>